rafstahelin/comfy-download/README.md

 ### User Settings Backup
 - When you run `dl start`, an immediate backup of your ComfyUI user settings is performed
-- A cron job is set up to back up your settings every hour
+- A cron job is set up to back up your settings every 30 minutes
 - The backup includes the entire `/workspace/ComfyUI/user/default/` folder
 - Files are compressed as a timestamped zip file and uploaded to Dropbox at `dbx:/studio/ai/libs/comfy-data/default-bckp`
 - Backup status can be viewed with the `dl status` command
 - Manual backups can be triggered with the `dl backup` command

-### Bidirectional Synchronization
+### Synchronization Types
-- When you run `dl start`, an immediate bidirectional sync is performed
+The system handles three types of synchronization:

+#### 1. Workflow Synchronization
+- Syncs the `/workspace/ComfyUI/user/default/workflows/` directory
-- A cron job is set up to sync your settings and workflows every 5 minutes
+- Runs every 5 minutes when started
-- The sync includes:
+- Can be manually triggered with `dl sync --workflows`
+- Ensures your workflow files are kept in sync between different environments

+#### 2. ComfyUI Settings Synchronization
+- Syncs the ComfyUI settings and templates files:
   - `/workspace/ComfyUI/user/default/comfy.templates.json`
   - `/workspace/ComfyUI/user/default/comfy.settings.json`
-  - `/workspace/ComfyUI/user/default/workflows/`
-- Files are synchronized with Dropbox at `dbx:/studio/ai/libs/comfy-data/default`
-- This ensures that when you start a new RunPod container, it will always have your latest workflows and settings
+- Runs every 10 minutes when started
-- Manual sync can be triggered with the `dl sync --workflows` command (or the shorter `dl bisync` or `dl bi` aliases)
+- Can be manually triggered with `dl sync --comfy`
+- Keeps your ComfyUI configuration consistent across environments

-### Custom Node Data Synchronization
+#### 3. Custom Node Data Synchronization
-- When you run `dl start`, an immediate custom node data sync is performed
-- A cron job is set up to sync custom node data every 30 minutes
+- Syncs custom node data directories:
-- The sync includes:
   - `/workspace/comfy-data/milehighstyler` ↔ `dbx:/studio/ai/libs/comfy-data/milehighstyler`
   - `/workspace/comfy-data/plushparameters` ↔ `dbx:/studio/ai/libs/comfy-data/plushparameters`
   - `/workspace/comfy-data/plushprompts` ↔ `dbx:/studio/ai/libs/comfy-data/plushprompts`
-- This ensures that custom node data is synchronized between different RunPod instances
+- Runs every 30 minutes when started
-- Manual sync can be triggered with the `dl sync --nodes` command (or the shorter `dl customsync` or `dl cs` aliases)
+- Can be manually triggered with `dl sync --nodes`
+- Ensures consistent custom node configurations across environments

 ### All-in-One Synchronization
-- You can sync both workflows and custom nodes in a single operation with `dl sync --all` or simply `dl sync`
+- You can sync everything in a single operation with `dl sync`
-- This is useful when you want to ensure everything is synchronized at once
+- This is useful when you want to ensure all data is synchronized at once
-- The `dl start` command by default runs both types of sync operations
+- The `dl start` command by default runs all sync operations

 ### Custom Node Configuration Management
 - When you run `dl start`, custom node configurations are automatically validated and fixed